 Greystone is an Experiential Environmental Education Teaching facility and so much more.
-Located right outside of Fredonia, only a few minutes from Bear Lake on 75 acres of trails, fields, and views of Lake Erie.
+Established by Diane Clark and Bill Moran.
+The beautiful 75 acre property is located right outside of Fredonia, only a few minutes from Bear Lake.

 Diane Clark is the founder and director of Greystone Nature Preserve.
 Her 33 years of teaching have included all levels from Penn State University to the Chautauqua Institution’s Nursery School.
 Recently she has been an Outdoor Adventure Educator at the Cassadaga Job Corps.
 She has been a speaker and an adamant environmental awareness organizer throughout the US, Europe and Asia.
 In 1986 Diane joined the Great Peace March for Global Nuclear Disarmament and walked across the US from LA to DC.
 She is an active member of the Wolf Clan Teaching Lodge of the Seneca Nation.
 She currently is a special studies instructor at the Chautauqua Institution.

 Bill Moran is the operational manager and music director of Greystone Nature Preserve.
 His love of the outdoors was nurtured over two decades, through family camping and the Boy Scout Program.
 He was an Outdoor Adventure Educator at the Cassadaga Job Corps for eight years.
 Bill worked as a processing technician and safety committee member for Welch’s for 35 years.
 He has been a leader in environmental efforts including the Great Lakes Beach Sweep and Adopt-a-Highway programs.
 He is a US Army veteran, studied Earth Sciences at SUNY Fredonia, and is certified in CPR, Wilderness and Standard First Aid